Stability conditions on $\text{CY}_N$ categories associated to $A_n$-quivers and period maps: Bridgeland stability conditions

 For a stability condition $\sigma = (Z,\sli)$, we introduce the set of semistable classes $\class^{\mathrm{ss}}(\sigma) \subset K(\D)$ by

 We always assume that our stability conditions satisfy the additional assumption, called the support property in \cite{KS}. \begin{defi} Let $\norm{\,\cdot\,}$ be some norm on $K(\D) \otimes \R$.
-A stability condition $\sigma=(Z,\sli)$ has a support property if there is a some constant $C >0$ such that
+A stability condition $\sigma=(Z,\sli)$ satisfies the support property if there is a some constant $C >0$ such that

 for all $\alp \in \class^{\mathrm{ss}}(\sigma)$. \end{defi}

 Let $\Stab(\D)$ be the set of all stability conditions on $\D$ with the support property.

 In \cite{Br1}, Bridgeland introduced a natural topology on the space $\Stab(\D)$ characterized by the following theorem. \begin{thm}[\cite{Br1}, Theorem 1.2] The space $\Stab(\D)$ has the structure of a complex manifold and the projection map of central charges